eduglezbau/mydemoAPI/home.md

 # Payments API - UAPIM Demo

 Permits payments of orders and other stuffs.
+Try it again!

 **URL** : `/api/payments/:pk/`